Fast fashion triggers troubling decline in quality of second-hand clothing

 Environmental Toll of Fast Fashion

-Fast fashion’s is staggering.
-The European Parliament estimates that the fashion industry is responsible for 10% of global greenhouse gas emissions, more than international and shipping combined.
+Fast fashion’s environmental impact is staggering.
+The European Parliament estimates that the fashion industry is responsible for 10% of global greenhouse gas emissions, more than international aviation and shipping combined.
 In addition, producing just one cotton T-shirt requires 2,700 liters of water—enough to sustain an adult for over two years.
 Despite these alarming statistics, many consumers are unaware of the full extent of the damage caused by their fast fashion habits.

 The Second-Hand Market’s Growth and Sustainability Challenges